 The prices of certain raw materials used by the Company, such as steel, aluminum, resins and processed energy, have historically been subject to volatility.
-In 2019, consumption of steel and aluminum represented 20% and 34% of the Company's consolidated cost of products sold, excluding depreciation and amortization.
+In 2020, consumption of steel and aluminum represented 16% and 35% of the Company's consolidated cost of products sold, excluding depreciation and amortization.
 While certain, but not all, of the Company's contracts pass through raw material costs to customers, the Company may be unable to increase its prices to offset increases in raw material costs without suffering reductions in unit volume, revenue and operating income.
 In addition, any price increases may take effect after related cost increases, reducing operating income in the near term.
-Significant increases in raw material costs may increase the Company's working capital requirements, which may increase the Company's average outstanding indebtedness and interest expense and may exceed the amounts available under the Company's senior secured credit facilities and other sources of liquidity.
+Significant increases in raw material costs may increase the Company's average outstanding indebtedness and interest expense and may exceed the amounts available under the Company's senior secured credit facilities and other sources of liquidity.
 In addition, the Company hedges raw material costs on behalf of certain customers and may suffer losses if such customers are unable to satisfy their purchase obligations.